Karaiskakis Stadium disaster

-The Karaiskakis Stadium disaster was an incident that occurred on 8 February 1981 at the Karaiskakis Stadium in Neo Faliro, Piraeus, Greece, after the conclusion of a football match between Olympiacos and AEK Athens.
-It is the worst football tragedy in Greece's history,.
+The Karaiskakis Stadium disaster, also called the Gate 7 Tragedy, was an incident that occurred on 8 February 1981 at the Karaiskakis Stadium in Neo Faliro, Piraeus, Greece, after the conclusion of a football match between Olympiacos and AEK Athens.
+It is the worst football tragedy in Greece's history.

+The incident

 A total of 21 people, 20 supporters of Olympiacos and one supporter of AEK, died while rushing out of the stadium to celebrate the 6–0 victory of Olympiacos against AEK.
-The accident occurred in the historic Gate 7 (Θύρα 7).
+The accident occurred at the historic Gate 7 (Θύρα 7).
 The stadium has since been rebuilt as a modern football field (not a stadium).